pjanec/dirigent/README.md

 ## Dirigent Overview
-Dirigent is an application life cycle management tool controlling a set of applications running on one or multiple networked computers.
+Dirigent is an application life cycle management and diagnostic tool.
+It can controll a set of applications running on one or multiple networked computers.
 It runs on .net and Mono platforms, supporting both Windows and Linux operating systems.

 #### Launch plans
 Dirigent allows launching a given set of applications in given order according to predefined launch plan.